tomkaith13/rag-a-ma-jig/README.md

 # RAG using llama-index + VertexAI
 ## How to run
-- Add doc in data
+- Add you docs/pdfs in `data-files` directory
 - Add creds to `.env`
 - Run `uv run main.py`